 Plus, traditional voice infrastructure vendors have revenue to protect.
 How motivated can they be to be disruptive and transformative when it comes to cost?
 Marginal cost reductions are quite possible when it comes to CAPEX, but will they provide break-through economics?
 We doubt it.

-My peer at Level 3, JP Gonzalez, wrote a brilliant piece (Challenging Service Provider Capital Assumptions) along these same lines; if service providers are to create break-through potential and truly change how they operate, he suggests that they re-examine their assumptions on building VoIP networks.
+If service providers are to create break-through potential and truly change how they operate, we suggest that you re-examine assumptions on rebuilding networks.
 NFV doesn't challenge those assumptions; it merely says build the VoIP network a different way using the same guiding principles.
 So now what?
-JP offers hope: "several positive developments in cloud can provide service providers with a viable alternative to traditional models."

-Cloud voice platforms—or as Gartner says "cloud sourcing"—provide that alternative and utterly change the risk profile and dramatically lower the costs to offer VoIP in the all-IP era.
+A cloud voice platform or "cloud sourcing" your infrastructure—provides that alternative, changing the risk profile and dramatically lowering the costs to deliver VoIP in the all-IP era.
 The cloud approach to using NFV means zero CAPEX and reduced operational burden (money and people that can be focused on big-impact growth initiatives) using a success-based SaaS model that ultimately does transform the business model for VoIP.
 Plus it's greener; zero costs for power and cooling.

 In a straight forward, simple equation: service providers pay for the revenue they receive after they receive it.
 For some services, buying and building makes sense.
 For voice, we think cloud sourcing NFV is the smart approach.